United States–Venezuela relations: Marcos Pérez Jiménez dictatorship (1953–1958)

-21st century

 Presidency of Hugo Chávez

-Chávez's public friendship and significant trade relationship with Cuba and Fidel Castro undermined the U.S. policy of isolating Cuba; moreover, on Chávez's initiative, long-running ties between the U.S. and Venezuelan militaries were severed.
-During Venezuela's presidency of OPEC in 2000, Chávez made a ten-day tour of OPEC countries.
-In the process, he became the first head of state to meet Saddam Hussein since the Gulf War.
-The visit was controversial in the U.S., although, Chávez did respect the ban on international flights to and from Iraq as he drove from his previous stop in Iran.

-According to Michal Hertik, there is no benevolent relationship between the Chávez government and United States as a great power.
-Chávez is not interested in US foreign policy (actually President Bush's beliefs) including "creating a unipolar or bipolar world, effort to create a powerful empire".
-So he tried to break US imperialism and its interference in the affairs of foreign nation-states.
-Although he never tried to make South American countries agree with him.

 Vargas tragedy

-During the evacuation of survivors of the Vargas tragedy, when torrential rains and the flash floods and debris flows in the Vargas State in 2000 killed tens of thousands of people and destroyed thousands of homes, a disaster relief team from the United States headed up by New Mexico State Senator Joseph Carraro arrived with a medical team and supplies to assess the damage and help those who were displaced.
-Contact was made with Los Alamos Laboratory in New Mexico to determine any radioactive activity included in debris field.
-Water purification and sleeping units were provided.
+During the evacuation of survivors of the Vargas tragedy, when torrential rains and the flash floods and debris flows in the Vargas State in 2000 killed tens of thousands of people and destroyed thousands of homes, a disaster relief team from the United States headed up by New Mexico State Senator Joseph Carraro arrived with a medical team and supplies, and to provide water purification and sleeping units.

-The disaster clean-up soon became politicized.
 Chávez initially accepted assistance from anyone who offered, with the United States sending helicopters and dozens of soldiers that arrived two days after the disaster.
-When defense minister Raúl Salazar complied with the offer of the United States' further aid that included 450 Marines and naval engineers aboard the USS Tortuga which was setting sail to Venezuela, Chávez told Salazar to decline the offer since "[i]t was a matter of sovereignty".
-Salazar became angry and assumed that Chávez's opinion was influenced by talks with Fidel Castro, though he complied with Chávez's order.
-Though additional aid was necessary, Chávez thought a more revolutionary image was more important and the USS Tortuga returned to its port.
+When defense minister Raúl Salazar complied with the offer of the United States' further aid that included 450 Marines and naval engineers aboard the USS Tortuga, Chávez told Salazar to decline the offer since "[i]t was a matter of sovereignty".
+Salazar became angry and assumed that Chávez's opinion was influenced by talks with Fidel Castro, though he complied with the order.
+Though additional aid was necessary, Chávez thought a more revolutionary image was more important and the USS Tortuga returned to its port, according to author Rory Carroll.